sagar-m-m/powershell/infra/cosmosMigration/README.md

 .\CosmosDBMigration.ps1 -SourceRGName "sourceResourceGroupName" -SourceDBAccountName "sourceCosmosDbAccountName" -DestinationRGName "destinationResourceGroupName" -DestinationDBAccountName "destinationCosmosDbAccountName" -sleepTime 120 -migratedata -provisioned -CollectionThroughput 4000
 ```

 5. If the -migratedata switch is specified, the script will start migrating data from source to target account.
-This process might take time, depending on the data size.

 6. If the -provisioned switch is specified, the CollectionThroughput parameter is used to set the throughput value for the collection.

-7. Once the migration process is completed, the target account will have the same data as the source account.

-## How it works
+## 🚀 How it Works

 The script uses Azure PowerShell cmdlets to interact with the source and destination Cosmos DB accounts.
 It gets the list of databases and containers from the source account and creates the same in the destination account.